Thermal transport across a continuous metal-insulator transition: Introduction

 Quite generally, quantum critical fluctuations at a continuous MIT affect critcal features in conductivity.
 This has been studied in the context of the finite-but low $T$ critical end-point in the $d=\infty$ Hubbard model~\cite{terletska}, and recent CDMFT work for the FKM also shows that conductivity~\cite{qcmott} and magneto-transport~\cite{qchall3} exhibit remarkable quantum-critical scaling at a ``Mott'' QCP.
 Whether and how such novel QC features show up in thermal transport is a very interesting, albeit scarcely studied, issue.
-Thermal transport primarily measures {\it energy} current correlations in solids~\cite{thermal}.
+Thermal transport primarily measures {\it energy} current correlations in solids~\cite{thermal1,thermal2}.
 Most generally, the electronic contribution to the thermopower, $S_{el}(T)$, is best interpreted as the entropy of an electric current~\cite{springerbook}.
 In weakly correlated metals, $S_{el}(T)\simeq A_{1}T$ is small at low $T$.
-In strongly correlated Landau Fermi Liquid (LFL) metals, in contrast, $S_{el}(T)=AT$ is sizably enhanced at low $T$, passes through a broad maximum at intermediate $T$ before asymptoting to the Heikes law at high $T>>T_{LFL}\simeq t_{eff}=z_{FL}t$, where $t_{eff}$ is the correlation-induced reduction of the bare kinetic energy ($t$) and $z_{FL}$ is the Landau quasiparticle residue.
+In strongly correlated Landau Fermi Liquid (LFL) metals, in contrast, $S_{el}(T)=AT$ is sizably enhanced at low $T$, passes through a broad maximum at intermediate $T$ before asymptoting to the Heikes law~\cite{heikes1961} at high $T>>T_{LFL}\simeq t_{eff}=z_{FL}t$, where $t_{eff}$ is the correlation-induced reduction of the bare kinetic energy ($t$) and $z_{FL}$ is the Landau quasiparticle residue.
 In the Mott insulator, one expects $S_{el}(T\rightarrow 0)$ to diverge owing to the loss of carriers upon gap opening.
 It is then natural to expect that soft quantum-critical fluctuations at a QCP associated with a continuous MIT should also reflect in thermal transport.
+Moreover, such studies also permit one to analyze Thomson effects using the Kelvin relations~\cite{springerbook}.
+In fact, the Thomson co-efficient, which is just heat per unit current and unit temperature gradient, is simply related to the thermopower via $\tau_{th}(T)=T(dS_{el}(T)/dT)$: thus, this quantifies the "specific heat of electricity"~\cite{springerbook}.
+That the $\gamma$-co-efficient of the usual constant-volume specific heat diverges at a continuous MIT is well known.
+Does the ``specific heat of electricity'' also show a critical divergence at such a MIT?